ha7ilm/ha7ilm.github.io/support.md

 <h2 style="margin: 0;">Want to integrate OpenWebRX into your product?</h2>OpenWebRX is dual licensed, so that it is available to be built into future commercial transceivers. <a href="" class="sdrhu-m-dev">Contact me</a> about that.
 If you support me this way, expect me to care about my open source contributors also while doing business.

 <h2 style="margin: 0;">Say thanks!</h2>

-You can donate to say thanks for OpenWebRX development here:
+You can donate to say thanks for OpenWebRX development:
+by a <a href="/supporttransfer">bank transfer</a> or PayPal:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" id="paypalform">
 <input type="hidden" name="cmd" value="_s-xclick">